San Francisco Art Institute: Closure

-Due to financial mismanagement, declining enrollment, high real estate costs, and a reliance on income from campus property rentals, which was exacerbated by the COVID-19 pandemic in the United States, the school announced on March 23, 2020, that it would stop accepting new students for the following fall semester.
+Due to financial mismanagement, declining enrollment, high real estate costs, and a reliance on income from campus property rentals, which was affected by the COVID-19 pandemic, the school announced on March 23, 2020, that it would stop accepting new students for the following fall semester.
 The institute marked its 149th birthday on Thursday, March 26, 2020, shortly after failed merger talks.

-They briefly announced that the fall semester was canceled before reversing their decision and allowing for online and offline classes through the next school year.
+They briefly announced the cancellation of the fall 2020 semester before reversing their decision and allowing for online and offline classes through the 2020–21 school year.
 In July 2020, after securing $4 million in donations, the board and administration announced an agreement had been reached to retain all tenured faculty for the coming academic year, resulting in the continuation of courses for the following academic year and the reinstatement of the degree program for those within a year of graduation.